Ann Romney Keynote Speaker

-Ann Romney places primary importance on her role as a wife, a mother and a grandmother.
-As First Lady of Massachusetts, she worked to focus attention on the challenges facing at-risk youth and continues to be engaged in that effort.
+Mrs Ann Romney is an American author, equestrian and philanthropist.
+She places primary importance on her role as a wife, a mother and a grandmother.
+She is an active supporter of her husband, Mitt, who is a Senator for Utah.
+Previously, she was the First Lady of Massachusetts, when Mitt was Governor – in this role, she worked to focus attention on the challenges facing at-risk youth and continues to be engaged in that effort today.

 Mrs. Romney is a strong believer that faith-based and community organizations can reach some members of our community better than government can and served as the Governor’s Liaison to the White House Office of Faith-Based and Community Initiatives.
 She has been involved with United Way of Massachusetts Bay and Right To Play, formerly Olympic Aid.